You can authorise someone else to deal with HM Revenue and Customs (HMRC) for you, for example an accountant, friend or relative.

 Authorise someone to manage your tax online

-You can register a friend or family member to manage your tax online - this is called having a ‘trusted helper’.
+You can ask a friend or family member to register to manage your tax online - this is called having a ‘trusted helper’.

 You’ll still be legally responsible for your own tax.

-If you’re ill, have a disability or don’t speak English, you can arrange for someone else to deal with HMRC for you.
+If you’re ill, have a disability or do not speak English, you can arrange for someone else to deal with HMRC for you.
 This is called using an ‘intermediary’.
 An intermediary can:

 - talk to HMRC and answer any questions on your behalf